infonl/resynchronize/README.md

 Simple library/bunch of functionalities/*bunch of notes* on files to fetch/promise async payloads and put a meaninful state for your appplication

-This tries to follow the standards put on place by the creators of redux, but its still opinionated, feel free to add your own pretty features :wink:
+This tries to follow the standards put on place by the creators of redux, but its still opinionated, feel free to add your own pretty features!

-*It's in absolutly alpha*

 ## Requirements